ivanjankovic/projects-flutter/README.md

 Dart and Flutter The Complete Developer's Guide Course by `Stephen Grider` on Udemy ```last completed: Section 16 - RxDart for Reactive Programming```

-Learn Flutter & Dart to Build iOS & Android Apps Course by `Maximilian Schwarzmüller` on Udemy ```last completed: Section 12 - Lesson 9 Updating products```
+Learn Flutter & Dart to Build iOS & Android Apps Course by `Maximilian Schwarzmüller` on Udemy ```last completed: Section 12```

 section:durations

-13 Authentication:140 =>
+13 Authentication: 140 => 9H20min
-14 Adding Google Maps to our App:120
+14 Adding Google Maps to our App: 120
-15 Accessing the Device Camera:126
+15 Accessing the Device Camera: 126
-16 Adding Animations to our Project:73
+16 Adding Animations to our Project: 73
 17:46
 18:22
 19:35